Prenatal Depression commonly occurs during your pregnancy. Prenatal Depression is also known as antenatal depression.

 - Practising Self Care - some actions which may help include going for a walk, reframing thoughts and behaviours, putting aside time for you, spending time with friends and family

-- Medication – if you have exhausted other options first, and its safe to take during your pregnancy
+- Medication - if you have exhausted other options first, and its safe for you to take.

 Contact Mothers Matter